interlegis/rancher-haproxy/README.md

 Haproxy labels, has to be created in your service, in order to get included in haproxy dynamic config.

-- haproxy.enable = true # Enable or not haproxy publication
+- haproxy.enable = true # Enable haproxy publication
 - haproxy.publish = < domain.name >:< port > # Domain and port to publish.
 Multiple domains separated by ","

 WARNING: Only services with healthy state are added to haproxy, so health checks are mandatory.

+## Docker-compose and Rancher-compose example

+See rancher folder.

+## References

 [alpine-haproxy]: https://github.com/rawmind0/alpine-haproxy
 [rancher-tools]: https://github.com/rawmind0/rancher-tools